 5. Evaluate and Review.

 After you’ve tested the project, it’s time to evaluate and review it.
-This is where you’ll take a step back and look at the project as a whole.
+This is where you’ll take a step back and look at the project.

 What worked well?
 What didn’t work well?
 What could be improved?